How Do I Know If My Cat Has a Urinary Tract Infection?

 Hi.
 My name is Dr. Sean McPeck.
 I am the CEO and owner of Tier 1 Veterinary Medical Center.

 Not all cats are going to display the exact same symptoms.
-But, universally, what we see for the most part is a change in their litter box use.
+But, universally, what we see for the most part, is a change in their litter box use.
 Accidents outside the litter box.
-And one of the big ones, one of the big things that we see behaviorial wise is cats going to use the litter box and as they start to urinate they sense pain and so they launch out of the litter box and then they avoid using it.
+And one of the big ones, one of the big things that we see behavioral wise, is cats going to use the litter box and as they start to urinate,

-One of the reasons why they’re avoiding using it is because they’re associating the use of the litter box with the pain they’re feeling during urination.
+One of the reasons why they’re avoiding using it, is because they’re associating the use of the litter box with the pain they’re feeling during urination.
 And then we start to see random spots throughout the house.
 And sometimes those urination spots, if you look at them, they may have some blood in them.

 The other behavior thing that we may see is excessive grooming the genital area and even an alteration in their behavior.
 Seeming more lethargic.
 Maybe not wanting to eat.
-Hiding is a big one with cats because they’re in pain, they don’t understand why but they know if they try to hide instinctively, maybe that pain will go away.
+Hiding is a big one with cats because they’re in pain, they don’t understand why, but they know if they try to hide instinctively, maybe that pain will go away.
 Which it doesn’t.

 Those are some of the major things that we see.

-So recognizing abnormalities in their behavior and doing a little bit of detective work.
+So, recognizing abnormalities in their behavior and doing a little bit of detective work.

-One of the things that are going to happen is you’re going to have to obviously give a urination sample, a urinary analysis, a cystocentesis is primarily how we’re going to get that from the cat, because getting a free catch is going to give us a false contamination.
+One of the things that are going to happen is you’re going to have to give a urination sample, a urinary analysis, a cystocentesis is primarily how we’re going to get that from the cat, because getting a free catch is going to give us a false contamination.
 There’s going to be bacteria in a free catch and analysis of that.

-Sometimes the doctors may want bloodwork to confirm.
+Sometimes, the doctors may want bloodwork to confirm.
 Looking at the kidney values and seeing how those things are displaying on the bloodwork.

 And then a lot of times the therapy consists of some type of an antibiotic and some type of an anti-inflammatory and pain medication.